 Vessel Monitoring System—a system used by AFMA for monitoring of fishery vessels.

 AMSA supports the disclosure and dissemination of vessel tracking data to support maritime domain awareness.
 The disclosure and dissemination is governed by the legal requirements.

-AMSA must disclose vessel tracking information to comply with any legal obligation to which AMSA is subject (e.g. Freedom of Information Act, the Privacy Act, a court order or a statutory notice compelling production of information).
+AMSA must disclose vessel tracking information to comply with any legal obligation to which AMSA is subject—for example Freedom of Information Act, the Privacy Act, a court order or a statutory notice compelling production of information.

 AMSA may disclose vessel tracking information where:

-- the disclosure is for purposes consistent with AMSA’s functions under s6 of the AMSA Act 1990 (The Act), i.e. for combating pollution in the marine environment, for providing a search and rescue service, for performing other functions conferred on AMSA by any other Act (e.g. Navigation Act);
+- The disclosure is for purposes consistent with AMSA’s functions under s6 of the AMSA Act 1990 (The Act), sepcifically for combating pollution in the marine environment, for providing a search and rescue service, for performing other functions conferred on AMSA by any other Act—for example Navigation Act.

-AMSA may specify terms and conditions applying to disclosure consistent with either s6 or s11 of The Act.
+AMSA may specify terms and conditions applying to disclosure consistent with either section 6 or section 11 of the Act.

 Unless authority to release information under s11 of The Act has been delegated, the CEO’s approval must be sought in each case.

 2. Terms and Conditions applying to disclosure of information